-In accordance with the requirements of the final judgment, I have been designated Antitrust Compliance Officer with responsibility for implementing the antitrust compliance program.
-While complying with the final judgment is a priority, it should not impede appropriate commu nication among schools.
+In accordance with the requirements of the final judgment, I have been designated Antitrust Compliance Officer, with responsibility for implementing the antitrust compliance program.
+While complying with the final judgment is a priority, it should not impede appropriate communication among schools.
 Accordingly, we are republishing the final judgment in United States v.
 Brown University, et al. and the University's guidelines on cooperative exchanges of certain University information.
-Attorneys for the University are available to confer with you regarding compliance with the final judgment and the antitrust
+The Office of the General Counsel is available to answer your questions about compliance with the final judgment and the antitrust laws.

 Questions about these Guidelines should be directed to the Office of the General Counsel.

 Final Judgment of the U.S. District Court for the Eastern District of Pennsylvania begins click here.

 Almanac, Vol. 45, No. 4, September 22, 1998